witnet/witnet-solidity-bridge/README.md

     - *_epoch*: the epoch for which the block was proposed.
     - *_drMerkleRoot*: the root hash of the requests-only merkle tree as contained in the block header.
     - *_tallyMerkleRoot*: the root hash of the tallies-only merkle tree as contained in the block header.
-    - *_previousVote*: the previousVote includes the valid block for the previous epoch.
+    - *_previousVote*: the previousVote that this posted block vote extends.

 ## UsingWitnet